secretnodes/secretwiki/products/distributed-web/src/content/ethereum-gateway/kill-switches.md

 The trust placed in consensus-based algorithms is based on the assumption that most people are honest, or more accurately that no sufficiently large subset of people can be made to collude to produce a malicious outcome.
 This is the _democratisation of trust_.
-In the DAO attack, a majority of network-interconnect agreed to accept an irregular state transition.
+In the DAO attack, a majority of nodes agreed to accept an irregular state transition.
 This effectively undid the damage of the attack, and shows how, at least in the world of blockchain, perception is reality.
 Because most people “believed" -- accepted this irregular block, it